 Corsair earns another spot on this list with something a bit different.
 Every PSU we’ve talked about has the standard ATX size.
 As you can guess from the name, the SF750 is an SFX power supply.
 Some people also refer to it as a small form factor or SFF power supply.
-Long story short, this is one of the few small PSUs we can recommend for the RTX 3080 and 3090.
+Long story short, this is one of the few small PSUs we can recommend for the RTX 3090.

 The SF series happens to be one of the better options when it comes to small form factor power supplies.
 The SF750 is actually an A-tier PSU.
 Rest assured, this is one of the most reliable SFX power supplies ever made.
 It has an 80+ Platinum certification, which is always good to see.
 This is especially true for SFX PSUs, as you’ll appreciate all the reliability you can get.